 Towards the middle of the customer journey, the number of prospects reduces to a handful of opportunities — and after the decision-making stage, the sales process ends with a closed-won or closed-lost deal.

 As each individual deal moves through each phase, the probability of closing the sale will change.
-The further along the sales funnel, the more information is exchanged and more apparent it becomes using the product will be advantageous to the customer.
+The further along the sales funnel, the more information is exchanged and the more apparent it becomes using the product will be advantageous to the customer.

 At this point, there is a higher potential for that deal to be ultimately successful unless the deal is moved to closed-lost — in which case, the probability moves to zero.